PsHyCo71/PsHyCo71/README.md

 ## Hi there 👋, I'm PsHyCo

 ## 🙋‍♂️ About me
 <p>I'm a young programmer, aiming to improve my skills and cultivate my passion for coding!
-I have Upper-Intermediate level of knowledge of C# and I look forward to increase it.
-I want to learn how to create more advanced programs and videogames.</p>
+I have an upper-intermediate level of knowledge in C# and I look forward to improving it.
+I want to learn how to create more advanced programs and video games.</p>

 ## 🌱 I’m currently learning